menachemkorf/launchschool-intro-to-programming/README.md

+# introduction to ruby

-# introduction to programming exercises
+solutions to the exercises from the book introduction to programming by Launch School.